scottslowe/weblog/content/post/2017-07-27-vmworld-2017-prayer-time.md

 url: /2017/07/27/vmworld-2017-prayer-time/
 ---

 At [VMworld 2017][link-1] in Las Vegas, I'm organizing---as I have in previous years---a gathering of Christians for a brief time of prayer while at the conference.
-If you're interested in joining us, here are the details.
+If you're interested in joining us, here are the details.<!--more-->

 **What:** A brief time of prayer